archywillhe/0a.io-v0/posts/chapter2/2018-01-11-losing-my-Hover-registered-email-and-domain.md

 &bull; &bull; &bull;
 </p>

 I did the post-mortem and disabled the credit cards affiliated with my Hover account, which was the only way to turn off the auto-renewals.
 I wonder what will happen when these domains expire.
-Perhaps that is when domain merchant bots would take their chance.
-I doubt I would be able to re-register any of them.
+Perhaps that is when domain merchant bots would take their chances.
+I doubt I will be able to re-register any of them.

 Oh dear.
-My super cool email <code>a@0a.io</code> and domain <code>0a.io</code> are gone forever.
+My super cool email address <code>a@0a.io</code> and domain <code>0a.io</code> are gone forever.
+And so are <code>archy.sh</code> and <code>penfield.io</code>.

-On the bright side work wasn't affected by this screw-up since I hadn't been doing anything email-intensive lately.
-I just needed to get a new email address and update my contacts about it, and probably losing some weak ties along the way.
-It wasn't really that much of a loss overall.

-Convincing oneself the insignificance in losses often helped to alleviate the agony.
 Gradually we all learn that losing things is a large part of what life is about.
 Nonetheless, it would always take a while to get used to.
 At some point in time <code>0a.io</code> had become somewhat an identity to me.

 While grieving over the bygone domain I recall how it has been two years since I last updated my blog.
 Perhaps it’s time that I start [a new one](http://zer0.degree), migrate everything to it, and get back to writing again.